Have you ever wondered what our city of Durgapur was like when the dinosaurs use to roam the earth?

 20 Million Years ago

 During this period, also known as the tertiary period, the Bengal basin clay, sand, and limestone formation took place.
-A major change in the sediment formation was noted as a result of the collision of India with the Barma and Tibetian Blocks.
+A major change in the sediment formation was noted as a result of the collision of India with the Burma and Tibetan Blocks.

-The red dot shows the approx location of present-day Durgapur during that time when the Indian Sub-Continent collided with Asia.
+The red dot shows the approximate location of present-day Durgapur during that time when the Indian Sub-Continent collided with Asia.

 During this time, the present-day Raniganj Coal field was also fully formed.

-Its astonishing to know how much old our planet really is and how the earth has evolved since its formation.
+It’s astonishing to know how old our planet really is and how the Earth has evolved since its formation.

 The website Ancient Globe uses Plate tectonic and paleogeographic maps by C.R.
-Scotese of the PALEOMAP Project to track the approx location of various places, millions of years ago.
+Scotese of the PALEOMAP Project to track the approximate location of various places, millions of years ago.

 Found it interesting and informative?
 Share it with other Durgapurians and let them know.